Jones Act / Maritime Lawyer For Ohio Work Injuries

 Work injuries occurring on Ohio waterways are handled differently than injuries occurring on land.
 Maritime and navigation based work injury cases are covered by federal law.
 If you are injured on the water contact maritime attorney Steven Schletker for a free initial case consultation.

 Towboat and barge companies on the Ohio River and Great Lakes commercial shippers on Lake Erie have highly skilled claims personnel.
 They begin their defense of your maritime injury case nearly from the moment of the accident.
 Maritime attorney Steven Schletker will help guide you through the claims and litigation process.
-He will work with you and help level the playing field.Call Steven Schletker For A Free Initial Ohio Jones Act Or General Maritime Work Injury Case Consulation
+He will work with you and help level the playing field.Call Steven Schletker For A Free Initial Ohio Jones Act Or General Maritime Work Injury Case Consultation

 - Assistant Engineers